 - IR S = 92.9%

-From the above example, it can be seen that although portfolio S has a higher return compared to portfolio P, portfolio P is a better investment portfolio because it offers higher risk-adjusted return indicated by the ratio of 140.0% as compared to 92.9% of portfolio S.
+From the above example, it can be seen that although portfolio S has a higher return compared to portfolio P, portfolio P is a better investment portfolio because it offers a higher risk-adjusted return indicated by the ratio of 140.0% as compared to 92.9% of portfolio S.

 Information Ratio Formula Calculator